 Drituss GP Side Effects

-Note: This page contains information about the side effects of guaifenesin / pseudoephedrine.
-Some of the dosage forms included on this document may not apply to the brand name Drituss GP.
+Note: This document contains side effect information about guaifenesin / pseudoephedrine.
+Some dosage forms listed on this page may not apply to the brand name Drituss GP.

 For Healthcare Professionals